-Payment Marketing is a performance marketing channel that utilizes payment data to target potential prospects and clients based on their purchase behaviors.
+What exactly is payment marketing?
+It's a 100% performance marketing channel that uses transaction data from consenting bank clients to target audiences based on purchase behaviors.

-Unlike browsing activity, search history, or user engagement observed in social media; payment data gives marketers a holistic view of an audiences' online and offline purchase history.
-This allows marketers to dive into a sea of possible segmentation opportunities and craft the sharpest campaign strategies supporting their business objectives.
-Payment Marketing is the perfect channel to support marketing efforts in customer acquisition, retention, purchase frequency increase and market share gain from the competition.
+Unlike intent data like browsing activity, search history, or social media engagement, transaction data gives marketers action-based data with a holistic view of an audience's online and offline purchase history.
+This resource gives marketers new segmentation opportunities to craft the sharpest campaign strategies supporting their business objectives.

 Welcome to a cookie-free world

-With payment data being the fuel of this marketing channel, Payment Marketing doesn't rely upon traditional online measurement methods nor upon customer journey markers known to everyone as cookies.
+With transaction data fueling our marketing channel, payment marketing doesn't rely upon traditional online measurement methods or cookies.

-Suppose one can permanently analyze an audience's payment data and match each transaction with a brand and its campaign budget.
-In that case, the sole act of payment carries the necessary data for targeting and performance attribution purposes.
+We analyze an audience's payment data and match each transaction with a brand and its campaign budget.
+The sole act of payment carries the necessary data for targeting and performance attribution purposes.

-At PayLead, we invested a lot of time and effort into building a Chinese wall between personal information and payment data.
-In other words, we proactively make sure that we never receive any personal information connected to a transaction.
-We don't have access to our audiences' names, gender, emails, or phone numbers.
+At PayLead we proactively ensure we never receive personal information connected to a transaction.
+We cannot access our audiences' names, genders, emails, or phone numbers.
 Nor can we gather information about their online journeys.
-So not only are cookies useless in Payment Marketing, but they go against the essential notion of customer pseudonymization, which is a prerequisite for people consenting to share their financial data.
+So not only are cookies useless in payment marketing, but they also go against the essential notion of customer pseudonymization, which is a prerequisite for people consenting to share their financial data.

-We have established an award-winning partnership with one of the biggest supermarkets in France by effectively carrying out Payment Marketing campaigns.
-When Franprix and PayLead came together to put payment data to use, we put both acquisition and wallet share strategies in motion to bring in new clients and increase brand loyalty among existing customers.
-The campaign saw Franprix increase their wallet share among new clients by 75 percent and see a 42 percent increase in average monthly spend from existing clients.
+We have established an award-winning partnership with one of the biggest supermarkets in France by effectively carrying out payment marketing campaigns.
+When Franprix and PayLead came together to put transaction data to use, we put both acquisition and wallet share strategies in motion to bring in new clients and increase brand loyalty among existing customers.
+The campaign saw Franprix increase its wallet share among new clients by 75 percent and see a 42 percent increase in average monthly spend from existing clients.